WLAN-Pi/.github/docs/contributing.md

 ```
-0. Who is affected
+1. Who is affected
-0. What needs migrated
+2. What needs migrated
-0. Why this breaking change
+3. Why this breaking change
-0. Severity
+4. Severity
 ```

 ## Get the documentation right

 Make sure you submit any corresponding documentation updates along with your code.
 This might look different depending on what your change is.
-For example, a bug fix requires less documentation than a new feature, but is still important to note in commit messages and changelogs.
+For example, a bug fix requires less documentation than a new feature but is still important to note in commit messages and changelogs.

-If your PR is to add a new feature, it is likely documentation will need updated in multiple places.
-For example: usage guides, README.md for the respective repo, man pages, and even our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).
+If your PR is to add a new feature, the odds are documentation will need updated in multiple places.
+For example usage guides, README.md for the respective repo, man pages, and even our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).

 ## Getting your Pull Request accepted